FACT: Recuperative Care can reduce hospital readmission by 50%* (* National Healthcare for the Homeless Council, n.d.)

 Homelessness exacerbates health problems, complicates treatment, and disrupts the continuity of care.
 Challenges such as obtaining food, clothing and shelter, or achieving or maintaining sobriety can compromise adherence to medications, physician instructions, and follow-up appointments, thus increasing the probability of future hospitalizations.
 “Homeless persons are three to four times more likely to die prematurely than their housed counterparts do.
 These deaths are most highly associated with acute and chronic medical conditions exacerbated by life on the streets.
 (National Healthcare for the Homeless Council, n.d.)

 What Patients Qualify?

 - Medically stable

-- Able to perform ADL’s
+- Able to perform activities of daily living, (ADL)

 - Able to function in a group living environment that is drug & alcohol free